• Skip to primary navigation

 Store sponge cake with apples in an airtight container in the fridge for 3 to 4 days.

 Can you freeze apple sponge cake?
-You can freeze the cake tightly wrapped in plastic film and aluminum foil for up to 3 months.
-Thaw overnight in the fridge or the countertop for a couple of hours.
+You can freeze the cake, tightly wrapped in plastic wrap and aluminum foil, for up to 3 months.
+Thaw overnight in the fridge or for a couple of hours on the countertop.

 Recipe FAQ

-You need to peel apples to make this apple sponge cake.
-However, if you are short on time, you can leave the skins on, and the cake will still taste delicious.
+Peeling gives the softest result, but if you are short on time, you can leave the skins on, and the cake will still taste good.

 Can you cut the apples in advance?